 When do I have to pay the tax?

 The tax has to be paid on or before the 15th day of the month following the closing date.
-If you have an active corporation, you will need to hire an accountant to do the calculation for you.
+You will need to hire an accountant to do the calculation for you.

 What if I donate my property to somebody else or if is it transferred by inheritance to my childen, spouse or somebody else?